josh-collinsworth/joco-sveltekit/src/lib/content/posts/enjoyed-in-2023.md

 ## ShopTalk Show

 My most-listened podcast of the year, and the only one I never miss an episode of.
+The D-D-D-Discord is full of great people and conversations too.

 ## Casual tabletop games